versionone/VersionOne.Client.Requestor/README.md

 the custom list-type named `Custom_Product`. **There is no requirement that the `Custom_` prefix appear in a custom field, however!**

-## Specify fields for specific projects
+## Specify fields for individual projects

 For a sepcific project, you define fields with a key named after the project's Scope oid, like below.
 Note that this even lets you even use custom fields that are defined in your VersionOne instance.
 The `type` parameter refers to the